JovanaAleksic/options-data/README.md

 The script will automatically:
 - Check if it's a trading day
 - Schedule collections for market hours
-- Save data every 5 minutes
+- Save data every 5 minutes - now updated to 1 minute
 - Sleep efficiently between collections

 ## Notes